 Caitlin Palmer has been a Ritt Kellogg Fund Advisory Committee member since its inception.
 Caitlin has taught for a number of wilderness programs, universities, and guiding companies.
 Caitlin is a director and instructor for Alaska Mountaineering School, which she co-founded.
 She first summitted Denali on the 1994 Women's Breast Cancer Expedition.
 Caitlin's second love is pottery and gardening.
 She lives in Talkeetna, Alaska with her husband Colby Coombs and their daughter.

 Mary-Laurence Bevington has been involved with the Ritt Kellogg Fund since its origin.
 While growing up in Atlanta, Mary played team sports and studied theatre arts.
 After attaining a BA in English from Colorado College in 1990, Mary became an outdoor educator.
 During her tenure, she worked for Wolfcreek Wilderness School, First Ascent, Regis University and Outward Bound West.
 She also assisted the Yosemite and Tuolumne search and rescue teams for two seasons.
-Mary lives in Boulder, Colorado where she is the sole proprietor of “Conscious Bodywork” and a writer for “Foxfire Studios”.
+Mary lives in Boulder, Colorado where she is the managing director of "Movement Climbing and Fitness" and teaches yoga and pilates.

 A close friend to Ritt Kellogg, Gordy Kito is a Colorado College graduate, founding member of the Ritt Kellogg Fund and the incoming (2004-2005) Ritt Kellogg Fund Advisory Committee President.
 As a climbing ranger in Denali National Park, Gordy is intimately familiar with the risks and rigors of high altitude, alpine expedition climbing.
 Gordy brings to the Advisory Committee extensive knowledge of expedition safety protocols, wilderness medical practices and leave no trace backcountry ethics.
 His experience in the National Park Service provides the Advisory Committee with a strong basis for non-profit management and governance.
 Gordy lives in Washington D.C. with his wife Julie Anne and their two sons.